sHesl/sHesl.github.io/md/20200229_brute_force_iteration.md

 # Brute Force Iteration
+Sometimes, you don't have very much information to go off when trying to crack some crypto.
+Maybe you know the length of a given secret, like session cookie of determinate length, and/or maybe you've got some idea of the character set, like knowing a PIN consists only of numeric characters.
+Maybe you don't even have that much information to begin with.
+There may be times when you have no better option than to just try _every, single_ option, _one at a time_ until you eventually come across the right answer.

-There exists an entire field of mathematics devoted to selecting particular elements from a set.
-We have combinations: where a unique combination is based entirely on the selection of elements, and permutations: where both the selection and their order constitutes a unique permutation.
+There exists an entire field of mathematics devoted to selecting particular elements from a set, [Combinatorics](https://en.wikipedia.org/wiki/Combinatorics).
+Within, we can learn about combinations: where a unique combination is based entirely on the selection of elements, and permutations: where both the selection and their order constitutes a unique permutation.
 When it comes to brute forcing though, we're actually after *permutations with repeats*.
 Think of a cryptographic key, which will almost certainly contain the same byte multiple times, or a weak password derived entirely from a single, repeated character.

 Unfortunately, including repeats massively increases our search space...